 Experience that one-of-a-kind summery beach feeling at the Elm Creek Swimming Pond located within Elm Creek Park Reserve.
-This man-made chlorinated pond is the perfect spot for kids to feel the sand between their toes and get crafty building sand castles.
-Changing areas, bathrooms and concessions are conveniently located and life guards are always on duty.
+This chlorinated pond is the perfect spot for kids to feel the sand between their toes and get crafty building sand castles.
+Changing areas, bathrooms and concessions are conveniently located, and life guards are always on duty.

 5) The Great Outdoors

-In addition to Elm Creek, Maple Grove’s Central Park boasts one of the best playgrounds in the area, and includes an amazing interactive splash pad!
+In addition to Elm Creek, Maple Grove’s Central Park boasts one of the best playgrounds in the area and an amazing interactive splash pad!
 Kids love traipsing through the shooting streams of water and it’s extra fun in the evening when the pad is lit up with colorful LED lights.

-6) Let’s Go Fly a Kite
+7) Let’s Go Fly a Kite

 Before heading to Elm Creek or Central Park, make a summer game stop at Grey Duck Games & Toys in Maple Grove, a locally owned boutique specializing in new and old-school games of all kinds – including outdoor games – like kites, frisbees, disc golf discs and more.
 Pick up a cool new toy or game the whole family can will love.
 There are also board games, juggling props, collectible cards, hula hoops and a real-life laser tag game.
 The staff at this favorite community shop harbor a genuine love of games.
 They are eager to help customers discover new games and new ways to have family fun.

-7) Get On the Green
+8) Get On the Green

 There are many ways for kids to enjoy golf in Minneapolis Northwest.
 Brookland Golf Park is known for its FootGolf course that people of all ages love.
 The sport is similar to soccer – players kick soccer balls into 21-inch diameter cups – and is scored like traditional golf.
 For a twist on the traditional sport, try Night Golf on select Fridays.

-8) Food to Love
+9) Food to Love

 Go back in time at the hop when you visit Wagner’s Drive-In in Brooklyn Park.
 This local favorite has been a staple in the community for years and it’s no wonder, as Wagner’s serves up juicy hamburgers and delicious sides all in a classic drive-in setting.
 Roll down your window to place your order, or place your order inside and sit out at the umbrellaed picnic tables.
 Wagner’s is proud to make its food from scratch and ensures every order is satisfying.

-9) I Scream for Ice Cream!
+10) I Scream for Ice Cream!

 Hot days call for cool treats and ice cream is a delicious way to beat the heat.
 Tii Cup in Brooklyn Park serves shaved snow in addition to its cool and colorful bubble teas.
 Biing, the Taiwanese shaved snow, comes out smooth and velvety – some say it’s even fluffier than ice cream.
 Try unique flavors like Papaya, Honeydew, Almond or Jasmine Tea.

-10) In Case of Rain
+Bonus: In Case of Rain

-Then share all your summer adventures in Minneapolis Northwest with us on Facebook, Twitter or Instagram using the hashtag #WeLoveMNW.
+Share all your summer adventures in Minneapolis Northwest with us on Facebook, Twitter or Instagram using the hashtag #WeLoveMNW.
 You and your family may be featured on our website!